EgorRepnikov/dragonrend/README.md

 ```

 # Usage
-The framework supports two options for writing code: classic and new. А new way allows you to create programs due to the extracted functions.
+The framework supports two options for writing code: classic and new way. А new way allows you to create programs due to the extracted functions.
 This method helps to split the code into blocks that are easier to read.
 And in the following examples both design options will be shown.

 ```js
 const { dragonrend } = require('dragonrend')